thorrockstar/pulsar_p3_repmod_odin/README.md

 Settings the Extra Features of the Firmware not included in the original P3
 ===========================================================================

 The firmware for this replacement module adds two additional functions to the watch.
 It adds the weekday and the year.
 To set the weekday hold the DATE button pressed and forward the weekday by putting the magnet into the MIN recess.
-To set the year hold the DATE and TIME button pressed and forward the year by putting the magnet into the MIN recess as well.
+To set the year hold the DATE button pressed and wait until the year appears.
+Forward the year by putting the magnet into the HOUR recess.

 Light Sensor Readout
 ====================